hwsecurity-sdk/dokka-hugo-plugin/README.md

 }
 ```

-It is necessary to create a task to run the dokka with the hugo-plugin after include the dependencies
+It is necessary to create a task to run the dokka with the hugo-plugin after included the dependencies

 ## Task without customizations
 ```